g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 # Battle of the Protocols: Http1.1 vs Http/2 vs Http/3
-The evolution of web protocols has been instrumental in shaping the digital landscape we navigate today.
-Among the most significant advancements are HTTP 1.1, HTTP/2, and HTTP/3, each representing milestones in the quest for faster, more efficient, and more secure web communication.
+The digital environment we live in today has been greatly influenced by the development of web protocols.
+The most notable developments are HTTP 1.1, HTTP/2, and HTTP/3, which each mark a turning point in the effort to achieve faster, more effective, and more secure web communication.

-In this exploration, we embark on a journey through the "Battle of the Protocols," comparing HTTP 1.1, HTTP/2, and HTTP/3 to uncover their respective strengths and weaknesses.
-From the foundational principles of HTTP 1.1 to the groundbreaking innovations of HTTP/2 and HTTP/3, we analyze the evolution of web protocols and their impact on the modern internet experience.
+We travel through the "Battle of the Protocols" in this investigation, contrasting HTTP 1.1, HTTP/2, and HTTP/3 to learn about their strengths and limitations.
+We examine the development of web protocols and their influence on the contemporary internet user experience, starting with the fundamental ideas of HTTP 1.1 and moving on to the ground-breaking inventions of HTTP/2 and HTTP/3.

 ## Frequently Asked Questions around HTTP Protocol
 Before we go further to dissect the different HTTP protocols, let's provide answers to some of the fundamental and frequently asked questions around HTTP protocol.